Tommy74/wildfly-bootable-jar-oracle/README.md

 The repository actually provides layers for all most common databases (PostgreSQL, MySQL, etc...);

-## Wildfly Bootable Jar
+## WildFly Bootable Jar

-After you have a working Oracle Database and the layers to connect to it, you can create the Wildfly Bootable Jar;
+After you have a working Oracle Database and the layers to connect to it, you can create the WildFly Bootable Jar;

 You can just clone this repository and build it: